inueni/birdy/README.md

 The concept behind `birdy` is so simple and awesome that it just had to be done, and the result is a super light weight and easy to use API client, that covers the whole Twitter REST API in just a little under 400 lines of code.

-To achieve this, `birdy` relies on established, battle tested python libraries like `requests` and `requests-ouathlib` to do the heavy lifting, but more importantly it relies on Python's dynamic nature to automatically construct API calls (no individual wrapper functions for API resources needed).
+To achieve this, `birdy` relies on established, battle tested python libraries like `requests` and `requests-oauthlib` to do the heavy lifting, but more importantly it relies on Python's dynamic nature to automatically construct API calls (no individual wrapper functions for API resources needed).
 This allows `birdy` to cover all existing Twitter API resources and any future additions, without the need to update `birdy` itself.

 Includes full support for both **OAuth1** (user) and **OAuth2** (application) authentication workflows.